 You're interested in all aspects of pregnancy, birth and motherhood.
 You like being with people and are interested in learning about how the human body and mind work.

-You'll need a minimum of five GCSEs, preferably including biology, and be prepared to take at least two (ideally three) A levels or the equivalent.
+You'll need a minimum of five 9-4 (A*-C) grade GCSEs, preferably including biology, and be prepared to take at least two (ideally three) A levels or the equivalent.

-You'll need to take an approved pre-registration degree in midwifery at university.
+You'll need to take either an approved pre-registration degree in midwifery at university or find a degree apprenticeship in midwifery with an employer.
 You'll need good to high grades in A levels - typically including human biology or biology.
-However, each university sets its own entry requirements so it's essential that you check each one to see what their requirements are.